mollyexten/flashy/README.md

 - Consume data from Ruby on Rails backend and render data in React components
 - Enable full CRUD on the frontend for decks and words within those decks
 - Use CSS Flexbox and/or Grid
-- Implement media queries for smartphone, tablet, and desktop
+- Implement media queries for mobile and desktop

 <br>